TD22057/insteon-mqtt/README.md

    Payload: { 'level' : LEVEL }
 ```

-Input commands can be sent to this package to change the dimmer.
+Input commands can be sent to the device to turn it on or off, change
+the dimmer level, refresh the state, or download it's database

 ```
    Topic: insteon/set/AA.BB.CC